Accept Apple Pay with UI components

 To learn more about the other options for the available button display, see Apple Pay Documentation.

-Create an Apple Pay Session client side
+Create an Apple Pay Payment Request and Session

 countryCode: 'DE',